tansive/tansive/README.md

 #### Why should we trust this project now?

 Tansive is in early Alpha, and it's not ready for production use.
-But the foundations - hierarchical organization of agent and tool assets, policy-based views, dynamic runtime control via transforms, language agnostic runtime framework, tamper-evident logs, and extensible Resources and SkillSet abstractions - are designed to enable and sustain wide adoption of agents in the enterprise to automate day to day tasks without compromising on safety and compliance.
+But the foundations - hierarchical organization of agent and tool assets, policy-based views, dynamic runtime control via transforms, language agnostic runtime framework, tamper-evident logs, and extensible Resources and SkillSet abstractions - are designed to enable and sustain wide adoption of agents to automate day to day tasks without compromising on safety and compliance.

-I hope you will adopt Tansive in your non-production environments with real workloads and provide feedback on the problems you face and the capabilities you’d like Tansive to deliver.
+I hope you will try Tansive in your non-production environments with real workloads and provide feedback on the problems you face and the capabilities you’d like Tansive to deliver.
 Your insights will help shape a platform that aspires to become the standard for secure, auditable, agent-driven workflows.
 Thank you in advance for being part of this journey.

 #### I see a large initial commit.
 Where is this coming from?

 Tansive was developed privately by a single author [@anand-tan](https://github.com/anand-tan), and then moved to this repository to provide a clean starting point for open-source development.
-The [respositories](https://github.com/anand-tnsv) are publicly archived for historical reference.
+The [repositories](https://github.com/anand-tnsv) are publicly archived for historical reference.

 #### Is Tansive VC backed, bootstrapped?

-No. Tansive is currently funded by the founder.
-The focus right now is on proving the usefulness of the platform and building a credible foundation before considering any outside funding.
+Tansive is currently founder-funded.
+The focus right now is on proving the usefulness of the platform and building a credible foundation.

 ## 🛠️ Dependencies: